cometecti/cometecti/README.md

 ## <p align="center">Wes ☆ 8teen ☆ He/Him ☆ AuDHD</p>

 I like a ton of British television, huge Britcom fan!
-My biggest interests are Taskmaster plus adjacents, The Mighty Boosh, Inside No. 9/The League of Gentlemen/Psychoville, and Doctor Who (classic and modern).
+My biggest interests are Taskmaster plus adjacents, The Mighty Boosh, The IT Crowd (fuck Graham Linehan), Inside No. 9/The League of Gentlemen/Psychoville, and Doctor Who (classic and modern).

 ***
 ![insta](https://github.com/user-attachments/assets/138b77b2-06f5-4051-8bfa-b344262763e9)